 This has been one crazy year.
 To say that this year hasn’t been much fun is a bit of an understatement….
 With Brexit and Trump being elected (WTF?????), it won’t have been the greatest year for many.
 This sums the year up for me (15 seconds): 2016 has been one of the worst years of my life.
 Still – a […]

 We moved into an unfurnished place for the first time earlier this year.
 It had central heating and everything 🙂 I’m embarrassed to say that despite my age and income, I’ve lived my life as a student/hobo until recently.
 I’ve always had trouble spending money on material things rather than experiences, (unless we’re talking about camera equipment, books, or fine wine….).
 Up […]

 I’ve been listening to a lot of Bollywood tracks recently.
 One of my best friends got married last week.
 It was an Indian wedding that went on for a few days.
+I felt extremely fortunate to be there.
 It was awesome.
 I love Bollywood films.
-One of my favourites is Zindagi Na Milegi Dobara, (rough translation – Life Will Not Happen Again).
-I was listening to the […]
+One of my favourites is Zindagi Na Milegi Dobara, (rough translation – Life Will Not […]

 My life is slightly crazy at the moment, hence why I haven’t written anything for a while.
 I love living in London.
 It’s a beautiful city with so many opportunities.
 It’s easy to take it for granted.
 I’m lucky to live here.
 Photography This is a photo of the London Eye from Westminster Bridge.
 It was taken on Valentine’s Day […]

 There is no excerpt because this is a protected post.